RUST stands for Replacing, Removing, or Upgrading Underground Storage Tanks.

 An attorney we work with asked me to look at a phase I environmental site assessment (ESA) for his client.
 His client was really interested in the property, which already had a solid lease.

-The ESA disclosed a historical recognized environmental concern (HREC) and a recognized environmental concern (REC).
+The ESA disclosed a historically recognized environmental concern (HREC) and a recognized environmental concern (REC).
 Both had to do with a release of gasoline from a former underground storage tank (UST) at the property.
 The property had environmental case closure with very low levels of gasoline contamination left in place.

 The question posed by the attorney’s client boiled down to the Phase I recommendation - “Complete a Vapor Intrusion Assessment and Prepare a Soil Management Plan”.